ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

 helpful to achieve something.
 It suffices to imagine an imperative program that uses the state passing a mutable reference around, and then the translation scheme above can help devise an equivalent program that uses a state monad.

+Another situation is when one is required by an interface to provide a function that returns a state monad.
+One's immediate reaction to the lengthy return type might be to think that writing the function will be quite complicated, while it's in fact the contrary: the function will be able to query some piece of state to do its job.